 When an AP detects management frame congestions resulting from excessive initial link setup, the AP may set an ILS Time which is reserved for high priority link setup[CID 1072], and set the ILS User Priority subfield, MAC Address Filter subfield, and/or Vendor Specific Category subfield to allow a smaller subset of STAs to atttempt initial link setup during the reserved ILS Time specified in the element[CIDs 1073, 1144]. .
 The AP may include the Differentiated Initial Link Setup element with updated ILS Time and ILSC Information field in Beacon and Probe Response frames as long as it detects the association requests congestion.

-An AP may set the ILS UP bit 0, bit 1 and bit 2 to 1 to indicate high priority link setup for the STAs that carry traffic with the value of UP between 4 and 7, the STAs that carry traffic with the value of UP between 0 and 3, and STAs carry no data traffic, respectively.

-An AP may set ILS UP bit 0, bit 1 and bit 2 to 0 for low priority link setup for the STAs that carry traffic with the value of UP between 4 and 7, the STAs that carry traffic with the value of UP between 0 and 3, and STAs carry no data traffic, respectively[CIDs1112, 1114, 1115, 1147].
-An AP should always allow a STA that carry traffic with the value of UP between 4 and 7 to attempt initial link setup before STAs that carry traffic with the value of UP between 0 and 3, and the STAs carry no data traffic.
+A STA with HIGH PRIORITY TRAFFIC is a STA carrying traffic having value of UP between 4 and 7.
+A STA with LOW PRIORITY TRAFFIC is a STA carrying traffic having value of UP between 0 and 3.
+A STA with NO DATA TRAFFIC is a STA not carrying any traffic.
+An AP may set the ILS UP bit B0 , B1, and B2 to 1 to indicate high priority link setup for the STAs with HIGH PRIORITY TRAFFIC, LOW PRIORITY TRAFFIC, and NO DATA TRAFFIC respectively.
+[CIDs1112, 1114, 1115, 1147].
+An AP should always allow a STA with HIGH PRIORITY TRAFFIC to attempt initial link setup before STAs with LOW PRIORITY TRAFFIC and STAs with NO DATA TRAFFIC.

 10.25.10.2 Non-AP STA procedures for differentiated initial link setup